IQ and Educational Assessments

 Sometimes a school psychologist will recommend an educational assessment because they have recognised a specific learning difficulty such as dyslexia, dysgraphia or dyscalculia.

-And in cases of giftedness, schools will defer to the results from professionally conducted assessments such as the tailored IQ testing conducted by our psychologist, Rebecca Rossi, who has a Masters in Educational Psychology.
+And in cases of giftedness, schools will defer to the results from professionally conducted assessments such as the tailored IQ testing conducted by one of our psychologists.
 Schools will consider these results and recommendations in order to improve their ability to respond to your child’s needs more effectively in the school environment.

 However, additionally, as a parent you may also approach us directly to arrange an assessment for your child if you or others (child care centre, kindergarten) have been noticing recurrent issues that are causing ongoing concern.